ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 		- 2 people or 2 pages at a time
 - n = 1 page a ta time
 	- n / 2 = 2 pages at a time
-- log2n
+- $log_{2} n$
 	- log base 2 of n
 	- what is the valuetaking n and dividing it by 2 again and again and again and again
 		- until left with 1 person/value standing
-- being this precise, it's not that intelectually interesting
+- being this precise, it's not that intellectually interesting
 - generally a computer scientist is asked the efficiency of your algorithm
 	- how good or bad?
 		- will talk about it being on some order of steps
 		- just wave your hand at it
 		- broad strokes: all we care about is certain numbers
-	- when computer scientists, they thowr away efifcineceis
+	- when computer scientists, they thowr away efficiencies
 		- throw away constant factors
 		- that might be dividing here or a base here
 	- BIG O NOTATION